ricardovaltierra/toy-demo-app/README.md

 ## About The Project

-Toy App to show off some of the ROR features like scaffolding, routes and REST architecture on a 'Twitter-style' app with test suite and Heroku deployment.
+Toy App to show off some of the ROR features on MCV like scaffolding, routes and REST architecture on a 'Twitter-Style' app with test suite and Heroku deployment.
+Scaffolding for users and micropost entitites generating models, controllers, CRUD views, assets (JS/SCSS) and test suites.

+Once deployed you can navigate on browser to create new users the basic way and save them on your sqlite database, same way with micropost.

+Besides the home page view (which is the list of registered users), you can access to views for editing, look or create a specific user.

+Same way with micropost.
+To access (since it's a scaffold quick app) just add `/microposts`.
+Main view list.
+Create selecting a registered user and edit / look / delete.

 ## Preview
 ### Watch the menu and leave a comment between tabs